 How to Attract Customers in the Crisis of Attention

-As a marketer you must have felt the effects of the phenomenon that has developed in recent years, the so-called crisis of attention.
-Although advertisements are becoming more stunning, eye-catching, and provocative, people have simply gotten overwhelmed with all the noise.
+In recent years, a phenomenon that has shaken the entire world of fashion retail… the so-called crisis of attention.
+Although advertisements are becoming more stunning, eye-catching, and incorporate a wider range of technology, people have simply gotten overwhelmed with all the noise.

-So, what can you do to catch your would-be customers’ attention?
+So, what can you do to catch would-be customers’ attention for the long-term?

 Instead of relying on advertisements, rely on people.